rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 Emitting logs
 -------------

-We'll use this model for out logging system.
-Instead of `fanout` we'll send messages to `direct` exchange.
-We will supply the log severity as a `routing_key`.
+We'll use this model for our logging system.
+Instead of `fanout` we'll send messages to a `direct` exchange.
+We will supply the log severity as a `routing key`.
 That way the receiving script will be able to select the severity it wants to receive.
 But let's focus on emitting logs first.